 Anterior Cervical Discectomy and Fusion (ACDF)

-Anterior Cervical Discectomy and Fusion (ACDF) is one of the most widely performed surgeries for cervical spine conditions that cause compression of the spinal cord or nerve roots.
-This procedure is particularly effective for treating conditions such as herniated discs, degenerative disc
+Anterior Cervical Discectomy and Fusion (ACDF) refers to one of the most widely performed surgeries for cervical spine conditions that cause compression of the spinal cord or nerve roots.
+This procedure treats patients with herniated discs, degenerative discs.

 Indications: